-Why is PCI compliance such a big deal in 2015?
 With data breaches rocking major corporations like Target, Home Depot, JP Morgan Chase, Neiman Marcus, and Michael’s in 2014, average consumers, government regulators, and finance professionals are more concerned than ever about the safety of cardholder data.
-Also, on October 1st, 2015, Visa, MasterCard, American Express, and Discover will begin exclusive use of EMV credit card technology, which relies on embedded chips instead of magnetic strips to house data.
+Also, on Oct.
+1, 2015, Visa, MasterCard, American Express, and Discover will begin exclusive use of EMV credit card technology, which relies on embedded chips instead of magnetic strips to house data.
 That will further shift liability for any future breaches to merchants.

-What does this mean for small and medium-sized businesses?
 Consider that the cost of failing to comply with PCI requirements and then suffering a breach can be up to $80,000, including a forensic audit, upgrading credit card machines, bearing the cost of replacement cards that have to be mailed out, complying with data privacy notification laws that vary by state, and other fees and fines.
-In the wake of last year’s data breach, Target paid out $300 million in regulatory penalties — and spent $1.2 billion to upgrade their equipment.
+In the wake of last year’s data breach, Target paid out $300 million in regulatory penalties—and spent $1.2 billion to upgrade their equipment.